PatAltimore/Docs/ContributorGuide/index.md

 All repositories that contribute to docs.microsoft.com content have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+> Note: If you submit a pull request with new files or significant changes to documentation or code samples, we may also need to correspond with you in the pull request, asking you to submit an online Contribution License Agreement (CLA).

 - **[Minor contributions](minor-contributions.md)** - How to use GitHub's Web-based markdown editor to make minor changes.
 - **[Major contributions and publishing](contributing-and-publishing.md)** - Detailed steps on how to contribute and publish changes.
 - **[Tutorial](git-github-workflow-tutorial.md)** - Put what you've learned into practice by completing this brief tutorial on our workflow.